egandavidpatrick-del/AutoRegisterUpdater/README.md

 **Repository note**

 The production application source code is private because Auto Document Issue Register Updater was developed for an internal company environment.
-This repository intentionally contains the public technical documentation, screenshots, video demonstrations and deployment guidance rather than the proprietary application source.
+This repository intentionally contains the public technical documentation, screenshots and video demonstration rather than the proprietary application source.

 ## At a Glance